adedomin/CSC311-game-design/_posts/2015-04-17-Final Project - Walkthrough.md

 It goes over what has been done in relative detail.

-Currently, only the UI has been worked on in good detail
+Currently, only the UI has been worked on in good detail.

 HTTP Services
 --------------

 In order to communicate with the database, The client needs a http client.

-To do this, first the app requres the Internet permissions (add to manifest.xml)
+To do this, first the app requires the Internet permissions (add to manifest.xml)
 	    <uses-permission android:name="android.permission.INTERNET" />
 Second, android does not allow you to do http services in a regular thread.
 So to solve this, the program needs an AsyncTask.